mindary/drpc/packages/core/README.md

 # @remly/core

-> Define and implement core constructs
+> A binary-only RPC protocol for multiple transports such as WebSocket, WebWorker, HTTP, BLE and so on.